-There were moments when I felt very alone.
+There were moments I felt very alone.
 Waking up in the night and finding blood in your urine is a very lonely place to be.

 The fact you can’t do anything for yourself makes it a very difficult place to be.
-Even things that you take for granted, like having a shower or getting dressed.
+Even things you take for granted, like having a shower or getting dressed.
 You can feel quite lonely then when you’re not able to do your own shoelaces up or put your own underpants on.
 You just feel desolate.

-All of it has helped because you know you’re not on your own.
+All of it has helped, because you know you’re not on your own.
 You know there are other people going through the same things that you’re going through, the same emotional issues.
 It’s somewhere you can go for support.
 There’s always somebody willing to listen.